DerMitDemRolfTanzt/fs22-twitchevents/README.md

 ## License
-This library is free software; you can redistribute it and/or modify it under the terms of the MIT license.
+This mod is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.